deadlocker8/SportTracker/README.md

   - a shared long-distance tour has been updated
   - your access to a shared long-distance tour has been revoked
   - a shared long-distance has been deleted
+- the distance of a workout is longer than any other distance workout tha was performed before
+- the duration of a fitness workout is longer than any other fitness workout tha was performed before

 All those notifications will be shown in the notification center (reachable via the notification counter in the navbar).
 SportTracker can also be configured to send these notifications via a notification provider.